shukriadams/docker-perforce/README.md

 ## Depots

-Place all depots in /opt/perforce/depots/ in the container, this will cause them to be placed in the corresponding depots volume.
-Do NOT place them in the core perforce folder, Perforce will let you do this, but the resulting depot will behave strangely, such as writing all files under-the-hood in archive mode.

-Note that you will have to manually set filesystem permissions on your depot volume, Perforce will not do this for you.
+All depot files and directories must be owned by user `perforce`, failing to do this will cause submits and p4 verify on those paths to fail.
+Note that p4 verify fails with a "file missing" error on permission errors.

 ## SSL

+TL;DR : Do not change SSL certificate settings unless you absolutely have to.

 SSL certificates are automatically created by Perforce in the core/root/ssl directory.
-Because the core directory is always volume mounted, these certifcates will persist and you don't have to do anything special to get SSL to work.
-The container's start script will always force the correct permissions on this directory.

-You can volume map any arbitrary directory with certificates into your container, but the directory should always map to core/root/ssl inside the container, even if you set the P4SSLDIR variable.
-This seems to be a quirk with Perforce in Docker.
+You can place your own cerificates here too.
+The SSL directory should be owned by perforce with chmod 700, and SSL files should also be owned by user peforce with chmod 600.
+Having less restrictive permissions will cause Perforce to fail to start with a "certicates too open" error, and having these files owned by another user (like root), or trying to start the server with pd4 when logged in as root, will give an "effective user doesn't own certifcates" error.